Mon, Jan 14

 (Sidenote: "Default" is really not an adequate term anymore, since it isn't even the default setting! :)

 I have tested this with a cache setting of 1024 MB.
-It prefetches a video, could not see any GUI freezings and the progress bar updates.
+It prefetches a video (not the video from above), could not see any GUI freezings and the progress bar updates.

 But the frame rate is low: around 4 to 9 fps.
 (I see this in a 3d view port in the left top corner of a camera view).